-Bachelor of Science in Respiratory Care coursework and accreditation information
+Bachelor of Science in Respiratory Care coursework

 Our professional phase is approximately 23 months long and dedicated to clinical and academic excellence.
 Our students receive approximately 1,000 hours of in-hospital clinical experience.

 We offer graduates the opportunity to gain the foundation needed to assume professional leadership roles in clinical practice and clinical specialty areas.